Userlane automatically detects the language of your application and of the user's browser to match a user's language preferences.

-If you want to make sure that Userlane always uses the exact same language as your Application does, you can explicitly define the language that Userlane should use with the language command.
-This is especially useful if your Application offers a language setting and does not define its language in the standard html lang-Attribute:
+If you want to make sure that Userlane always uses the same language as your application, you can explicitly define the language that Userlane should use with the language command.
+This is especially useful if your application offers a language setting and does not define its language in the standard html lang-Attribute:

 Your language_code might be a 2 letters code (like 'en' or 'de') or a 5 letters code (like 'en-us' or 'en-gb').

 Language Detection Priorities

 Userlane detects languages based on a priority list.
 You can find that below:

 Priority 1: Language is taken from the settings of the application (lang Command)

 Priority 2: Language is taken based on your language settings in the Userlane Dashboard

 Priority 3: Based on the HTML tag

 Priority 6: The language falls back to the default language defined in the Userlane Dashboard